Azure AD Authentication

 or www.mycompany.com/wfgen

-- Make sure to have Azure AD administrator access to be able to configure Azure AD.
+Make sure to have ME-ID Administrator access to be able to configure ME-ID.

-- Make sure to have provisioned an existing Azure AD user that you can authenticate with WorkflowGen and that the user has WorkflowGen administrator permissions.
-This is important because once you've activated the delegated authentication with Azure AD, you'll still need to be able to manage the WorkflowGen web application.
+Make sure to have provisioned an existing ME-ID user that you can authenticate with WorkflowGen and that the user has WorkflowGen Administrator permissions.
+This is important because once you've activated the delegated authentication with ME-ID, you'll still need to be able to manage the WorkflowGen web application.

-The configuration of Azure AD is done in two parts.
+The configuration of ME-ID is done in two parts.
 First, you have to register the WorkflowGen web application and link it to your instance of WorkflowGen; then, you have to register the WorkflowGen GraphQL API in order to be able to register other custom applications to access it.

 WorkflowGen Web app

-Account in this organizational directory only (Single tenant)
+Account in this organizational directory only (Default Directory only - Single tenant)

 Web